Self-Conscious About Your Smile? 6 Ways to Get the Smile You Deserve

 A crown or dental cap is a form of dental restoration when you have a cavity in your tooth.
 The crown surrounds the tooth or dental implant, using dental cement as a bonding agent.

 Crowns are the ideal solution for strengthening weak teeth.
 It protects them from breaking and restores any broken ones.
-A crown can be used to cover a dental implant, attach a bridge, or hold fillings.
+A crown can cover a dental implant, attach a bridge, or hold fillings.
 They’re perfect for covering discolouration or restoring teeth to their natural shape and size.

 Also, crowns usually last between five and 15 years.
 This longevity makes them a cost-effective solution to protect and enhance the appearance of your smile.